Fans, hoses and air con - heatwave-hit Britons seek relief | MarketScreener

 Sainsbury's, Britain's No. 2 supermarket group which also owns the Argos general merchandise business, said sales of fans last week rose 1,876% versus the week before, while sales of air conditioning units were up 2,420% and sales of paddling pools were up 814%.

+On Monday, 10 out of the top 15 most-sold items in Amazon's UK home and kitchen section were fans.
+Other popular items included an ice tray and "cooling gel insert" for pillows, according to Amazon.co.uk's 'best sellers' web page.

+Department store group John Lewis said sales of fans and air conditioning units were up 709% year-on year.

-Home improvement retailer B&Q, which is owned by Kingfisher, said sales of hoses and sprinklers have more than doubled this week compared to a typical week, while sales of hot tubs have nearly tripled.
+Home improvement retailer B&Q, which is owned by Kingfisher, said sales of hoses and sprinklers had more than doubled this week compared to a typical week, while sales of hot tubs had nearly tripled.

-Travis Perkins' Toolstation business said sales of fans have risen by 641% over the last week compared to the week before as tradespeople struggle to stay cool.
+Builders merchant Travis Perkins' Toolstation business said sales of fans jumped 641% from the week before as tradespeople struggled to stay cool.

-It said smart technology that controls temperatures has increased by 95%, while sales of hoses had increased by 56% and sales of water cans by 21%.
+It said sales of smart technology that controls temperatures leapt 95%, while sales of hoses had increased by 56% and sales of water cans by 21%.

 "With the nation strapping in for a scorcher, it's little surprise that they are looking for ways to keep cool," said a Toolstation spokesperson.